 About Mountain View Trees

 During the first part of 2006, Ronit Bryant, Dana Lynn Galvin and Jana Dilley founded our group and began forming a steering committee.
-We are a volunteer-based community organization that receives 501(c)(3) fiscal sponsorship from Canopy, an urban forestry nonprofit based in Palo Alto.
+We are a volunteer-based 501(c)(3) community organization.

 We are also a member of California ReLeaf and have received our first grant.